zxeenu/heavy-telegram-bot/README.md

 - [x] Listen for video downloads events, and upload from minio into telegram
 - [ ] Optimize video uploading, by reusing documents already in telegram
 - [ ] JSON Schema implementation
-- [ ] Implement rate limiting to prevent users from spamming the service
 - [ ] Add support for dynamically allowing other users to interact with certain functionality
 - [x] Implement basic authentication
 - [ ] Implement dynamic authorization and only publish events that have to be worked on